Federal, Quebec ministers say major grocers need to sign code of conduct

 They're also disappointed that "supply chain partners are hesitant to move forward" with signing on to the voluntary code, the ministers said in a statement Thursday.

-The ministers didn't single out any companies by name, but both Loblaw and Walmart Canada expressed concern in November that the code in its current form could raise food prices for Canadians.
+The ministers didn't name any companies, but Loblaw Cos.
+Ltd. and Walmart Canada expressed concern in November that the code in its current form could raise food prices for Canadians.

 At a House of Commons agriculture committee meeting in Ottawa on Thursday morning on stabilizing food prices, members of Parliament pressed Walmart Canada CEO Gonzalo Gebara and Loblaw chairman Galen Weston on why their companies have not yet signed the code.

-Bloc Quebecois MP Yves Perron accused both companies of "sabotaging" the development of the code.

-Gebara said his company has participated in the development of the code, but is "not in a position at this time to commit" to it.
+Gebara said the company has participated in the development of the code, but is "not in a position at this time to commit" to it.

 Weston said Loblaw will sign the code, but not in its current form.
 He urged the committee to look at the details of the code, which he said as drafted could raise prices and cause empty shelves.